Patricious/reactJS/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-run npm install or yarn

 ## Available Scripts

 In the project directory, you can run:

+run npm install or yarn install

 ### `yarn start`  or npm start